 Of course, as the roles change, so does the content of the speeches.
-But it doesn’t have to be confusing – so long as you are familiar with your particular running order, you’ll be fine.
+But it doesn’t have to be confusing – so long as you are familiar with your own running order, you’ll be fine.

 Father of the bride

 Traditionally, the father of the bride speaks first, often before dinner.
 He welcomes the guests, including the groom’s family, thanks everyone for coming, talks about his daughter and her new husband and toasts the happy couple.

 The groom follows, often after dinner.
-He responds to the father of the bride’s toast, thanks the hosts and everyone else who has helped, say something about his new wife and toasts the bridesmaids.
+He responds to the father of the bride’s toast, thanks the hosts and everyone else who has helped with planning the wedding, says something about his new wife and toasts the bridesmaids.

 The best man

 The best man then responds to the groom’s toast.
 Traditionally he should talk about the groom, how he knows him, mention the bride and throw in a few embarrassing stories that will get a laugh.

-So when the groom is planning and writing his speech, he may want to ask:
+So when the groom is planning and writing his speech, he may want to consider:

 - Who is speaking immediately before you?
 It might be the master of ceremonies, your father-in-law, or your bride.